MCBasterSheet/MCBasterSheet/README.md

 This is a mastersheet of all the content you need for the 2024 Spring Semester for MCB150; however, it may even be able to be used later down the line for 2024 Fall, 2025 Spring, etc.

 ## Notes:
-- While it does have many things from the textbooks to the lectures, it does not have everything, especially since I used to leave out a lot of details from when I first started taking notes in the textbook
-  - This is chapters 1-4 (up to 4.4)
+- Chapters 1-4 (up to 4.4) has missing diagrams, ugly low quality photos, and while it has everything you want to know, it is just an eye sore.
-- Please continue to go to class, continue to go to discussions, and make sure that you still study for each exam
+- Please continue to go to class, continue to go to discussions, and make sure that you still study for each exam.
+This is not a get out of jail free
 - Aside from that, I wish you best of ??? in MCB 150!

 [Textbook Mastersheet](https://github.com/MCBasterSheet/MCBasterSheet/blob/main/MCB150/pages/MCB150%20Textbook.md)